Codium-ai/pr-agent/docs/REVIEW.md

 The `review` tool provides a collection of possible feedbacks about a PR.
 It is recommended to review the [Configuration options](#configuration-options) section, and choose the relevant options for your use case.

-Some of the feature that are disabled by default are quite useful, and should be considered for enabling.
+Some of the features that are disabled by default are quite useful, and should be considered for enabling.
 For example:
 `require_score_review`, `require_soc2_ticket`, and more.

 On the other hand, if you find one of the enabled features to be irrelevant for your use case, disable it.
 No default configuration can fit all use cases.

 ### Code suggestions
-The `review` tool provides several type of feedbacks, one of them is code suggestions.
+If you set `num_code_suggestions`>0 , the `review` tool will also provide code suggestions.

-If you are interested **only** in the code suggestions, it is recommended to use the [`improve`](./IMPROVE.md) feature instead, since it dedicated only to code suggestions, and usually gives better results.
+Notice If you are interested **only** in the code suggestions, it is recommended to use the [`improve`](./IMPROVE.md) feature instead, since it is a dedicated only to code suggestions, and usually gives better results.
-Use the `review` tool if you want to get a more comprehensive feedback, which includes code suggestions as well.
+Use the `review` tool if you want to get more comprehensive feedback, which includes code suggestions as well.

 ### Automation
 - When you first install the app, the [default mode](https://github.com/Codium-ai/pr-agent/blob/main/Usage.md#github-app-automatic-tools) for the `review` tool is:
 ```
 pr_commands = ["/review", ...]
 ```
-meaning the `review` tool will run automatically on every PR, with the default configuration.
+Meaning the `review` tool will run automatically on every PR, with the default configuration.
-Edit this field to enable/disable the tool, or to change the used configurations
+Edit this field to enable/disable the tool, or to change the used configurations.

 ### Auto-labels
 The `review` tool can auto-generate two specific types of labels for a PR: